 - You can work offline.

-In an era where online privacy is constantly under threat, this was a no-brainer for me.
+In an era where online privacy matters, this was the right product direction for me.

 Cloud-based APIs are fast — until they’re not.